vapoursynth/vapoursynth/doc/functions/mergediff.rst

    :module: std

    Merges back the difference in *clipb* to *clipa* and clamps the result.
    By default all *planes* are processed.
-This function is usually used together with *MakeDiff* which is normally used to calculate the difference.
+This function is usually used together with *MakeDiff*, which is normally used to calculate the difference.

    Unsharp masking of luma::